How Tom Cruise & Co. pulled off that one-shot skydiving sequence in 'Mission: Impossible — Fallout'

 No, really: The pair, who have collaborated on seven films (including Fallout and Rogue Nation), know how to communicate without speaking in full sentences, or even words.
 “We’ve developed a shorthand to where the other actors don’t really understand the language we’re speaking anymore,” McQuarrie says, laughing.
 “We kind of look at each other and go, ‘Yeah?’
 ‘Ah!’
 “Mmhmm,’ ‘Uh, right, with the thing.’
 And Rebecca Ferguson is standing there going, ‘You understand that no one else knows what you’re talking about.’
 But to Tom and I, it’s so completely clear.”

-That shorthand helped the two pull off the franchise’s latest jaw-dropping practical stunt: a HALO (High Altitude-High Opening) jump in the first act of the film.
+That shorthand helped the two pull off the franchise’s latest jaw-dropping practical stunt: a HALO (High Altitude-Low Opening) jump in the first act of the film.
 After all, they were the only ones who thought it could be done.
 “Everybody told [Tom] that it was impossible, but now I’m just accustomed to it,” McQuarrie says.
 “There’s always somebody willing to tell Tom Cruise, ‘Hey, you know you can’t do that.
 And I just look at them and go, ‘This is your first Tom Cruise movie, isn’t it?'”

 Below, the director takes us through the steps to capturing the scene.